300 North Lakeshore Blvd

 Gwinn, MI 49841

-Phone number indicated is for the Management Unit.
+Phone number listed is for the Management Unit.
 Sites available on a first-come, first-serve basis.
-No reservations.
+Walk-in reservations only.
 There are 19 sites for tent and small trailer use, 10 of which can accommodate 40-ft vehicle/trailer.
-Also available are pathway trailhead at campground for hiking/mountain biking possibilities.
+A pathway trailhead is located in campground for hiking/mountain biking possibilities.
 Rustic campground includes vault toilets and potable water from well hand pump.

 Escanaba River State Forest